Interstitial Cystitis

 Treatment of Interstitial Cystitis

 Because the cause of interstitial cystitis is not clear, no specific treatment option works for all patients.
 Treatment may vary depending on the symptoms as well as the doctor's and patient's preferences.
-Options may include:
+Treatment options include: